WeblateOrg/weblate/docs/admin/addons.rst

 the :djadmin:`import_project` management command.
 This way you can track multiple translation components within one VCS.

-Create one main component (least likely to disappear in the future) and others will employ :ref:`internal-urls` to it as a their VCS configuration, and configure it to find all components in it.

-Matching is done using powerful regular expressions, which means reduced complexity in configuration.
+Matching is done using powerful regular expressions, reducing configuration complexity.
 Some examples for common use-cases can be found in the addon help section.

 Once you hit :guilabel:`Save`, a preview of matching components will be presented, from where you can check whether the configuration actually matches your needs: